-The hearing will inquire into the principles, practices and procedures of the Melbourne Response.
+The hearing examined the principles, practices and procedures of the Melbourne Response.

-The hearing will examine the response of Swimming Australia Ltd to allegations of child sexual abuse.
+The hearing examined the response of Swimming Australia Ltd to allegations of child sexual abuse.

-The hearing will examine the response of the Catholic Diocese of Wollongong to allegations of child sexual abuse against John Gerard Nestor.
+The hearing examined the response of the Catholic Diocese of Wollongong to allegations of child sexual abuse against John Gerard Nestor.

-The hearing will examine the response of the Marist Brothers to allegations of child sexual abuse in schools in the ACT, NSW and Queensland.
+The hearing examined the response of the Marist Brothers to allegations of child sexual abuse in schools in the ACT, NSW and Queensland.

-The hearing will examine the response of an independent school in Perth to concerns raised between 1999 and 2009 by teachers and others about another teacher.
+The hearing examined the response of an independent school in Perth to concerns raised between 1999 and 2009 by teachers and others about another teacher.

-The experiences of men who were resident at Christian Brothers' residences in Western Australia.
+The hearing examined the experiences of men who were resident at Christian Brothers' residences in Western Australia.

-The handling by The Salvation Army (Eastern Territory) of claims of child sexual abuse between 1993 and 2014.
+The hearing examined the handling by The Salvation Army (Eastern Territory) of claims of child sexual abuse between 1993 and 2014.

-The responses by the Catholic Archdiocese of Adelaide, and the South Australian Police, to allegations of child sexual abuse at St Ann’s Special School.
+The hearing examined the responses by the Catholic Archdiocese of Adelaide, and the South Australian Police, to allegations of child sexual abuse at St Ann’s Special School.

-The response of the Catholic Church to the complaint made by John Ellis under Towards Healing.
+The hearing examined the response of the Catholic Church to the complaint made by John Ellis under Towards Healing.

-The experience of women who were sexually abused as children, between 1950-1974 while committed in The Parramatta Girls’ Training School and The Institution for Girls in Hay.
+The hearing examined the experience of women who were sexually abused as children, between 1950-1974 while committed in The Parramatta Girls’ Training School and The Institution for Girls in Hay.

-The response by the Catholic Education Office, Diocese of Toowoomba, to allegations of child sexual abuse.
+The hearing examined the response by the Catholic Education Office, Diocese of Toowoomba, to allegations of child sexual abuse.

-The Salvation Army’s response to child sexual abuse at boys’ homes in Indooroopilly, Riverview, Bexley and Goulburn.
+The hearing examined the Salvation Army’s response to child sexual abuse at boys’ homes in Indooroopilly, Riverview, Bexley and Goulburn.

-The establishment, operation and review of the Towards Healing process by the Catholic Church.
+The hearing examined the establishment, operation and review of the Towards Healing process by the Catholic Church.

-The handling of complaints and civil litigation concerning child sexual abuse in the North Coast Children’s Home by the Anglican Diocese of Grafton in 2006 and 2007.
+The hearing examined the handling of complaints and civil litigation concerning child sexual abuse in the North Coast Children’s Home by the Anglican Diocese of Grafton in 2006 and 2007.

-The responses of YMCA and police to allegations made in 2011 that Jonathon Lord sexually abused children in the care of YMCA.
+The hearing examined the responses of YMCA and police to allegations made in 2011 that Jonathon Lord sexually abused children in the care of YMCA.

-The response of organisations, including Scouts Australia, Hunter Aboriginal Services and the then Department of Community Services, to information and allegations concerning Steven Larkins, the former CEO of Hunter Aboriginal Children’s Services.
+The hearing examined the response of organisations, including Scouts Australia, Hunter Aboriginal Services and the then Department of Community Services, to information and allegations concerning Steven Larkins, the former CEO of Hunter Aboriginal Children’s Services.